Thinking about renting a motorhome but don’t know anything about it?

-We have been there too.
+We had been there too.

 We had been considering renting a motorhome for a long time because it looked like a great adventure.